Dimensions of Diversity in Human Perceptions of Algorithmic Fairness: Methodology

 \xhdr{Respondents} We gathered responses from 363 respondents during December 2021.
-We sampled respondents at different times of the day and on five days of the week to minimize any sampling bias that may occur due to the day in the week or the time of day \cite{casey2017intertemporal}.
+We sampled respondents at different times of the day and on five days of the week to reduce sampling bias that may occur due to the day in the week or the time of day \cite{casey2017intertemporal}.
 We removed data from 9 respondents who provided incorrect responses to either of the two attention check questions.
 Additionally, we discarded all data gathered from 13 respondents who opted not to respond to the demographic or experience-related questions.
 Finally, we discarded data from 12 respondents who reported their political leaning as ``Other,'' to preserve the ordinal structure of the variable for our analysis.
 Our final sample consisted of 329 respondents.
 All respondents were paid 0.8 GBP (approx. \$1.08 USD) for completing the study, which took an average of 5.2 minutes.
-The average hourly rate was hence approximately \$12.50, well above the U.S. federal minimum wage of \$7.25.
+The average hourly rate was hence approximately \$12.50.

 Table \ref{tbl:demographics} shows the demographics of our sample, compared with the 2019 U.S. Census~\cite{census_acs} and 2016 Pew data on political leaning~\cite{pew_politics}.
-Compared to the U.S. census, our sample is younger, more educated, and more left leaning on the political spectrum, and consists of more white respondents, as is typically the case for samples recruited on online crowdworking platforms \cite{huff2015these, ross2010crowdworkers, paolacci2010running}.
+Compared to the U.S. census, our sample is younger, more educated, more liberal leaning, and consists of more white respondents, as is typically the case for samples recruited on online crowdworking platforms \cite{huff2015these, ross2010crowdworkers, paolacci2010running}.
 Table \ref{tbl:experiences} details the respondents' personal experiences related to the decision-making task.
 Most respondents had not heard of COMPAS nor had they been involved in bail decision-making or juries.

 The overwhelming majority of respondents expressed positive sentiments about participating in the study.
-93\% of respondents found the survey to be interesting, and 98\% stated that they would like to take part in a similar survey in the future.
-Less than 1\% of respondents found the questions to be difficult to understand, and 4\% found the questions to be difficult to answer.
+93\% of respondents found the survey interesting, and 98\% stated that they would like to take part in a similar survey in the future.
+Less than 1\% of respondents found the questions difficult to understand, and 4\% found them difficult to answer.